 Hormones of Hunger and Satiety and Timing of Digestion

-In this science post we are continuing the conversation discussing the hormones that are involved in digestion and are important to weight loss.
+In this science post we will be discussing the hormones that are involved in digestion and are important to weight loss.

-We will be focusing on the hormones that are imperative to regulating our hunger and feelings of satiety, or what we at Weight Loss By Gina like to call, eating to satisfaction!
-We will also be looking at the concept of breakfast and how making it high in protein sets up our day for success.
-Finally, we will conclude our discussion on digestion by looking at how long it takes our bodies to process and digest the foods that we eat.
-All of these topics can give us more insight into the “rhyme and reason” behind the different tweaks and the organization of The Livy Method Food Plan, and how it promotes weight loss.
+We will be focusing on the hormones that are imperative to regulating our hunger and feelings of satiety, or what we, at Weight Loss By Gina, like to call eating to satisfaction.
+We will also be looking at the concept of breakfast and how making it higher in protein sets up our day for success.
+We will also look at how long it takes our bodies to process and digest the foods that we eat.
+All of these topics can give us more insight into the “rhyme and reason” behind the different tweaks and the organization of The Food Plan and how it promotes weight loss.

 Hunger

-In the science post The Migrating Motor Complex (MMC) and Hunger, we discussed how the feeling of “hunger” is a fairly complex concept that can be influenced by many things including physical/physiological, emotional, social, economic, and mental factors.
-In fact, many of us have lost touch with gauging hunger signals, or never really become in tune with them in the first place.
+The feeling of “hunger” is a fairly complex concept that can be influenced by many things including physical/ physiological, emotional, social, economic and mental factors.
+Many of us have lost touch with gauging hunger signals or never really became in tune with them in the first place.

-We discussed strategies for reconnecting with these signals such as journaling, using a hunger scale, revisiting the four mindfulness questions at every meal and snack.
-We also discussed the importance of being in the moment when you are eating, minimizing distractions, to really tune into your food and how it is making you feel!
+Some strategies for reconnecting with these signals are journaling, revisiting the 4 Steps of Mindful Eating at every meal and snack, as well as being present while eating by minimizing distractions to really tune into your food and how it is making you feel.

 What are hormones?

-Hormones are defined as a special substance produced in the body that contains “chemical messengers” that control and regulate the activity of certain cells or organs (Davis, C.P., 2021, March).
+Hormones are defined as special substances produced in the body that contain “chemical messengers” that control and regulate the activity of certain cells or organs (Davis, C.P., 2021, March).
 They are secreted into the blood or extracellular fluid by one cell and in turn, alter the functioning of other “targeted” cells.
-These target cells may be in glands, tissues, and other cells.
-The target cells recognize the hormone circulating that is specific to it, and become a “receptor” allowing the hormone to activate it!
-In fact, many hormones are active in more than one physical process and may have multiple functions!
+These target cells may be in glands, tissues and other cells.
+The target cells recognize the hormone circulating that is specific to it and become a “receptor,” allowing the hormone to activate it.
+Many hormones are active in more than one physical process and may have multiple functions.

-Many hormones are secreted by special glands and are essential for every activity of life, including the processes of digestion, metabolism, growth, reproduction, and our mood.
+Many hormones are secreted by special glands and are essential for every activity of life, including the processes of digestion, metabolism, growth, reproduction and mood.

 There are two types of glands.
-Endocrine glands, which are ductless glands that release the hormones they make directly into the bloodstream.
+Endocrine glands are ductless glands that release the hormones they make directly into the bloodstream.
 These glands form part of what we know as the endocrine system.
 The other type of gland that is present in the body is called an exocrine gland (for example sweat glands and lymph nodes).
-These are not considered part of the endocrine system as they do not produce hormones, and they release their product through a duct.
+These are not considered part of the endocrine system, as they do not produce hormones and they release their product through a duct.

-Here is a great video that briefly talks about hormones and how they work in the body.
+Here is a great video that briefly talks about hormones and how they work in your body.

-This video explains the endocrine system for those that want to learn a little more about how it works!
+This video explains the endocrine system for those who want to learn a little more about how it works.

-This video talks about how neurotransmitters travel across neurons in the body.
+This video talks about how neurotransmitters travel across neurons in your body.

-Now that we understand a little more about how hormones and neurotransmitters work in our body, let’s talk about how these chemical messengers influence our hunger, satiety, and can influence weight loss!
+Now that we understand a little more about how hormones and neurotransmitters work in our body, let’s talk about how these chemical messengers influence our hunger and satiety and how they can influence weight loss.

 Insulin

-As we discussed in the science post Hormones Important to Weight Loss & Digestion Part 1-Insulin, the pancreas has a major role in digestion by producing and secreting digestive enzymes.
-However, it also produces the hormone insulin, which is responsible for regulating and storing glucose (a simple sugar that is broken down from food) in the muscles, liver, and fat cells, for later use when needed.
+The pancreas has a major role in digestion by producing and secreting digestive enzymes.
+It also produces the hormone insulin, which is responsible for regulating and storing glucose (a simple sugar that is broken down from food) in the muscles, liver, and fat cells for later use, when needed.

 To recap, the beta cells in your pancreas monitor your blood sugar level every few seconds.
 When your blood glucose rises after you eat, the beta cells release insulin into your bloodstream.
-Insulin acts like a key, unlocking muscle, fat, and liver cells, so that glucose can penetrate them.
-Once inside, the cells convert glucose into energy to use right then, or store it to use later.
+Insulin acts like a key, unlocking muscle, fat and liver cells so that glucose can penetrate them.
+Once inside, the cells convert glucose into energy to use right away or store it to use later.

-After you haven't eaten for a few hours, your blood glucose level drops, and your pancreas stops producing insulin.
+If you haven’t eaten for a few hours, your blood glucose level drops and your pancreas stops producing insulin.
 Alpha cells in the pancreas begin to produce glucagon, signaling the liver to break down stored glycogen and turn it back into glucose.
-This glucose then travels to your bloodstream to replenish your supply until you are able to eat again.
+This glucose then travels to your bloodstream to replenish your supply until you can eat again.

 Insulin resistance has become an increasingly common condition in current society and causes the cells in the body to stop responding to insulin.
-This results in the body producing even more insulin, in an effort to increase the possibility of glucose absorption.
-This condition eventually may result in high blood sugar, because the insulin cannot move glucose into your cells, and is linked to obesity, inflammation, type 2 diabetes and heart disease.
+This results in the body producing even more insulin to increase the possibility of glucose absorption.
+This condition may eventually result in high blood sugar because the insulin cannot move glucose into your cells and is linked to obesity, inflammation, type 2 diabetes and heart disease.
 Although more research is needed, insulin resistance may be linked to carrying excess weight and to a lack of exercise.

 Insulin sensitivity can be thought of as the opposite of insulin resistance.
 It means that your cells are having a healthy response to the insulin being produced in the body.
 By following The Livy Method, you are already actively focusing on habits that will help improve insulin sensitivity, such as: